 1. Eligibility: You must be currently registered and enrolled at SJSU to use Writing Center services.

 2. Preparedness: You must be prepared for tutoring by bringing specific writing-related questions as well as all necessary materials, including a hard copy of the paper, prompts, outlines, or research.
 If you have already worked on an essay with a tutor, bring a new copy of your revised draft to your next session, demonstrating that you have attempted to apply what you have learned.
 Please bring printouts of all materials--for pedagogical reasons, tutors prefer not to work off electronic devices.

 3. Distraction-Free Environment: The Writing Center is a distraction-free environment.
 Cell phones should be put away during tutoring sessions.
 Food and drink are not permitted (except bottled water).
-Please do not bring any guests with you to your appointment (including children).
+Please do not bring any guests with you to your appointment.
 During your session, be engaged in the process and be respectful of your peers and all Writing Center employees.
+If you are belligerent, uncooperative, or disrespectful of our front-desk staff or our tutors, you will be referred to the Writing Center Director; we reserve the right to refuse service until you have a subsequent meeting with the Director.

 4. Lateness: As a part of our distraction-free environment, the Writing Center does not tolerate lateness.
 If you are more than five minutes late for a tutoring session, you will be marked as a no-show for that appointment, and the tutor you were scheduled to work with will move on to another task.
 If you arrive late for a workshop, you will not be admitted into the workshop room.